dotbehindyou/cheatHummanBenchmark/README.md

 cheats for https://humanbenchmark.com/

 ## how-to-run
-You have to copy-paste it in your console and let the fun happen
+You have to copy-paste it in your Browser Console and let the fun happen

 ## License
 MIT License